 Michael Poole has been studying martial arts since 1991.
-Michael holds a Second Degree Black Belt in Beisho Karatedo since July 2014, through the Shorin-Ryu Karatedo and Kobudo Association of American (SKKAA).
-He received his First Degree Black Belt in Kobudo (Ancient Okinawan Weapons) in July 2015.
+Michael holds a Second Degree Black Belt in Beisho Karate since July 2014, through the Shorin-Ryu Karatedo and Kobudo Association of American (SKKAA).
+He received his First Degree Black Belt in Kobudo (Ancient Okinawan Weapons) in July 2015, through SKKAA.
 Michael also studies Tai Chi, Qigong and Hung Gar.
-He is an assistant instructor status through Beisho, and Senior Trainer status through the Tai Chi for Health Institute.
+He has assistant instructor status through SKKAA, and Senior Trainer status through the Tai Chi for Health Institute.
 He holds instructor certifications in Tai Chi for Arthritis through the Arthritis Foundation; and instructor certifications in Tai Chi for Energy, Tai Chi @ Work, Tai Chi for Fall Prevention, Seated Tai Chi, Qigong for Health, Tai Chi for Rehabilitation, and Tai Chi for Heart Conditions through the Tai Chi For Health Institute.
-Michael was an instructor at the YMCA, teaching classes in tai chi and self-defense from 2013 – 2015.
+Michael was an instructor at the YMCA, teaching classes in tai chi , karate, and self-defense from 2013 – 2015.
 Michael recently began a journey into practicing the art of Yoga, with the hope of becoming an instructor of trauma-sensitive yoga.

-Michael is the co-founder of “Potlucks to End World Hunger”, a grassroots hunger initiative in the ELCA.
+Michael is the co-founder of “Potlucks to End World Hunger”, a grassroots hunger initiative.
 Michael is also the founder of “Kilts 4 Kause”, a program for testicular, prostate, and colo-rectal cancer awareness.
 In 2014, he spent, a “Kilted 50 For Charity” year, wearing a kilt everyday; raising awareness, advocacy, action and funds for ELCA World Hunger and the American Cancer Society.
 He has turned Kilted 50 For Charity into a charitable foundation.

 Michael was an adjunct faculty member of Urbana University for three years, teaching in the areas of philosophy, ethics, and religion.
 Michael is a retired police officer and served ten years in the Ohio Army National Guard as a military police officer.
 He authored a book, Gospel for the Law: A Daily Devotional for Law Enforcement (2005).

 The Rev. Michael L. Poole, Jr. was ordained a pastor in the Evangelical Lutheran Church in America in 2004.
-He has served congregations in Southern Ohio, Staten Island, Union, NJ, and Long Island, NY.
+He has served congregations in Southern Ohio; Staten Island and Long Island, NY; and Union NJ.
 Michael led six trips to New Orleans, LA for recovery efforts following Hurricanes Katrina and Rita.
 He holds a Basic Police Chaplain certification through the International Conference of Police Chaplains.
 He has a Certificate of Specialized Training for Spiritual Care in Crisis Intervention through the International Critical Incident Stress Foundation.
 Michael received his Disaster Chaplaincy Training through the National Disaster Interfaiths Network.
 Michael serves as a Ready NY Emergency Preparedness Presenter for NYC Emergency Management.
 He is also a trained Intentional Interim/Transitional Pastor through the National Association of Lutheran Interim Pastors (NALIP).